FV (Face Value)

 2. Interim: Anytime during the year and any number of times it can be declared.

-Note: The company which pays dividend consistently over years is very much investor friendly.
+Note: The company which pays dividend consistently over the years is very much investor-friendly.

 Eg. Sree Sakthi Paper.

 Div.
 Yield (%): It is the percentage return from the current market price of the company through the current financial year dividend.

 Best site to find out the dividend-paying companies:

 Industry P/E: This is the average P/E ratio of the competitor (peer) companies.
 If the P/E ratio of the company is much less compared to the industry P/E, then the company is fundamentally strong.

 Price / Book: It is the ratio of the current price of the company divided by its Book Value.

 This figure should be as less possible; then it is considered to be a fundamentally strong company having huge assists.

 E.g. when it is 0.1, that means that the company is having the property worth ten times the CMP (share price)